SysKitTeam/docs-point/docs/get-to-know-syskit-point/navigate-through-syskit-point.md

 * **Users** - shows the number of users in your environment; clicking View All opens the Users Overview screen
 * **Storage** - shows the amount of your used tenant's storage, as well as which workspaces utilize the storage; clicking View All opens the Storage Metrics report
 * **Security & Compliance** - shows the vulnerabilities in your environment through security and compliance checks; clicking View All opens the Security & Compliance checks dashboard
-* **External Collaboration** - shows a list and number for all external collaboration in your environment
+* **External Collaboration** - shows summary numbers related to external collaboration in your environment; clicking the numbers opens reports which provide detailed information
 * **Active Access Review** - shows the progress of your active Access Review tasks; clicking View All opens the Govern Overview screen on the Scheduled Review section of the Access Review
 * **Power Platform** - provides an overview of your Power Platform environment and easy access links to relevant Power Platform reports
 * **Inactive Workspaces** - shows the number of inactive workspaces and the progress of your Inactive Workspaces tasks; clicking View All opens the Vulnerability History Details screen in the Govern section